rapid7/metasploit-framework/Committer-Keys.md

 contention -- here's the usual argument [against][con-sharing], and here's one thoughtful argument [for][pro-sharing].

-As all Metapsloit Framework committers are quite comfortable with the command line, there should be no need to store your (encrypted) private key with a third party.
+As all Metasploit Framework committers are quite comfortable with the command line, there should be no need to store your (encrypted) private key with a third party.
 So, please don't, unless you have amazingly good reasons (and a great local password).